Published Work

 Manuscripts Under Review

-Finding Leadership 정 (Jeong): Collective Praxis
+Leadership 정 (Jung) Framework: Collective Praxis (Koh)

 This paper discusses the research question, “what are the processes that allow K-12 educational leaders to lead through their lived experiences?” through the lens of transformative resistance (Anzaldua, 1990; Solorzano & Delgado Bernal, 2001; Yosso, 2005).
 The paper offers the Leadership 정 (Jung) Framework as a collectivist praxis to enact transformative resistance.